microsoft/durabletask-mssql/docs/quickstart.md

 ```

 It is recommended to always configure the `DurableTask.*` log categories to at least `Warning` to ensure you have visibility into issues that might impact reliability and runtime performance.

+?> By default, task hub names configured in host.json are ignored.
+Instead, the task hub name is inferred from the SQL database login username.
+For more information, see the [Task Hubs](taskhubs.md) documentation.

 ## Self-hosted .NET apps